 Joshua has recently been nominated for numerous awards due to his hard work, quality of work he delivers and for assisting other apprentices during the time he was on his course.
 A great achievement!

 “I was recently nominated for the 2018 BTEC Awards by my IPS Tutor Jim and reached Stage 2 in the ‘BTEC Apprentice of the year (+19)’ category.
-I have also been nominated by Global Associates for the British Controls Industry Association Awards in the ‘Young Engineer of the Year’ where I have reached the final 3 and I will find out if I have won the award on the night of the awards event in May.
+I have also been nominated by Global Associates for the Building Controls Industry Association Awards in the ‘Young Engineer of the Year’ where I have reached the final 3 and I will find out if I have won the award on the night of the awards event in May.

-As well as helping the other apprentices on his apprenticeship, Joshua now mentors new apprentices at his work.
+As well as helping the other apprentices on his Apprenticeship, Joshua now mentors new apprentices at his work.

 “My apprenticeship was a 4-year duration, after just 2 years I was trusted to go out on my own and I now look after certain sites.
 I also mentor the new apprentices at Global Associates and have an apprentice working with me 3 out of 5 days a week.
 I feel I am a good mentor, as I understand what they are experiencing and where they want to progress to.

 I completed my apprenticeship at the end of last year and now work permanently with Global Associates as a BMS Service Engineer.
 I would like to progress within the company and my goal is to become a project manager in the future.

 I would recommend apprenticeships to others, as it’s a way to build your knowledge and skill-set within the sector you want to develop a career, whilst also earning a wage and gaining qualifications.